 Pubic Lice ("Crabs")

 Pubic lice live in the pubic hair and can be transmitted by skin-to-skin contact.
 They can also be spread through infected clothes and bedding.
 Symptoms may include intense itching and seeing lice or eggs in the hair.
 Pubic lice can be treated with over-the-counter medications.
 However, pregnant women must use products specially designed for them.
-Contaminated clothes, bedding, and towels should be washed in hot water and laundry soap to kill lice and eggs and to prevent being infected again.
+Contaminated clothes, sheets, pillowcases, blankets, and towels should be washed in hot water and laundry soap to kill lice and eggs and to prevent being infected again.

 This STD is caused by a bacterium.
 It can be spread by vaginal, anal, or oral sex without a condom or latex/polyurethane barrier.
 The disease has several phases.
-People with primary syphilis (early disease) may have pain-free open sores, called chancres, in the genital area or around the mouth.
-The sores usually heal on their own in 3-6 weeks.
+People with primary syphilis (early disease) may have pain-free open sores, called chancres, in the genital or anal area or around the mouth.
+The sores usually heal on their own in three to six weeks.
 People with secondary syphilis (a later stage of the disease) often have a rash and/or hair loss.
 If left untreated, syphilis can proceed to the latent stage during which it may have no visible symptoms but can cause damage to the heart, brain, and other organs.
 Syphilis can be successfully treated with antibiotics.
 Without treatment, it can hurt your body's organs, leading to severe illness and even death.
 Pregnant women can pass syphilis to their babies during pregnancy and childbirth, so it is important that pregnant women get tested for syphilis.

 See your health care provider right away about STDs if: